 • There is a residual payment due at the end of the lease, which must be made using after-tax money (e.g. your savings or the trade in value of the car).

-• Novated leases on petrol and diesel cars are subject to fringe benefits tax (FBT).
+• With the exception of eligible electric vehicles, novated leases are subject to fringe benefits tax (FBT).

 Car loan pros